 Wasatch Midwifery: What do you think are the best skills you bring to the table?

 Adrienne Brown: I think the best and most important skills I bring to my work as a midwife are the ability to recognize risk factors and to work collaboratively with my patients to help them achieve their best birth experience.
 I rely on relationship building skills, attentive listening, and a sense of humor!
-I am blessed that I get to know entire families and they get to know me in ways that are meaningful, so further bonds and friendships have been be created.
+I am blessed that I get to know entire families.
+In turn, they get to know me in ways that are meaningful.
+We create further bonds and lasting friendships.

 Wasatch Midwifery: What goals would you like to accomplish with the birth center?